Brett-Tanner/Journal/2024/Sep_24.md

   - [] Make student ID unique within org, not school
   - [] Form and strong params too
   - [] And migrate the existing ones
+  - [] Create default teacher and class when new schools create
+  - [] Add uploaded students to their school's default class
   - [] In future will need a way for other orgs to bulk assign students to a class
 - [] Add event lessons
   - [] They're gonna need an attached image to display